YellowJacketLinux/CPAN-RPM/README.md

 ### Minimum Perl Version

-When the perl module has a minimum Perl version that is needed, the spec file *must* have
+When the Perl module has a minimum Perl version that is needed, the spec file *must* have

     BuildRequires: perl(:VERSION) >= 5.m.n